 Sec 1225-c deals with mobile telephones and voice communication in particular–classic talking on the telephone situations.

-Sec 1225-d deals with portable electronic devices which can mean a cell phone (data and texting transmission) as well as all other devices such as ipods, tablets, GPS, etc.
+Sec 1225-d deals with portable electronic devices which can mean a cell phone (data and texting transmission) as well as all other devices such as iPods, tablets, GPS, etc.

 Aggressive Cell Phone Ticket Enforcement in NY